lun0522/Notes/CppLang.md

 }
 ```

-If we just want to put functions in a namespace to avoid name clashes and not intend to expose them to the outside world, we can create a **unnamed** namespace:
+If we have variables and funtions that should be "global" only in the current file (*i.e.* `static`), we can put them in an **unnamed** namespace to avoid polluting the global namespace and name clashes:

 ```cpp
 namespace {